 Dataplace takes appropriate technical and organisational measures to secure your servers holding personal data against loss or any form of unlawful processing.
 Dataplace ensures that these measures can be considered as providing an appropriate level of security within the meaning of the GDPR.

-Various technical and organisational measures have been implemented both because it is in our DNA to do so and to meet our certification (e.g. ISO 27001 and NEN 7510) requirements.
+Various technical and organisational measures have been implemented both because it is in our DNA to do so and to meet our certification (e.g. ISO 27001) requirements.
 To retain our certification, Dataplace is obliged to review the measures at scheduled, regular intervals.

 Employees' duty of secrecy